 From making improvements to driving sales, customer engagement is imperative when you market a restaurant.

+But what if you do not have a social media audience?
 There are many ways to engage fans over social media.
 Here are some tips for boosting your Facebook followers:

 - If you do not have a Facebook group, consider making one.
 If you have a Facebook group but do not participate, start.
 This engagement gives you a built-in audience to respond to the content you share.